shraavani30/TikZ-Agent/README.md

 # 🖼️ TikZ Agent

-A full-stack web application that generates professional LaTeX TikZ diagrams from natural language descriptions.
+An agent that generates professional LaTeX TikZ code and diagrams from natural language descriptions.

 ---